What Is CMMC Compliance? 5 Key Steps To Help With CMMC Certification

 Total requirements: not defined but specific to project

 This level is for organizations who are working on CUI and high priority DoD projects that are subject to advanced persistent threats (APTS).
-They will need to be compliant with NIST 800-172 and be required to undergo third-party assessments once every three years.
+They will need to satisfy Level 2 requirements, plus additional controls from NIST SP 800-172.
+They will also be required to be assessed by federal auditors once every three years.

 Now that you know what the three levels are there is a high possibility your organization will fall into level 2 or the advanced category as 95% of organizations do.
 But what does this mean, what are the key takeaways and where should your compliance efforts be focused?